CianMRoche/AstroWiki/Cosmology/Dark matter.md

 ## Primordial black holes
 Dark matter candidate, an ~[[Definitions - The Solar System#Asteroid|asteroid]]-sized black hole formed not by baryonic / stellar evolution means.
+Almost the entire parameter space for PBHs is ruled out.

 ## Freeze-in